 Frequenting veteran-owned businesses is a great way to show support for returning service members and their families.
 But it’s not always easy to know whether a business – big or small – is veteran owned or operated.
-(There certainly are a lot of them: The National Veteran-Owned Business Association (NaVOBA) estimates there are 3 million veteran-owned businesses.)
+There certainly are a lot of them: The National Veteran-Owned Business Association (NaVOBA) estimates there are 3 million veteran-owned businesses.

-“These also happen to be many of the same attributes that are required of entrepreneurs and business owners,” he said.
+“These also happen to be many of the same attributes that are required of entrepreneurs and business owners,” he says.
 “That’s why veterans tend to go out and start businesses at twice the rate…of non-veterans.”

 - FedEx, founded and led by Frederick Smith, who served four years in the Marine Corps

 - Sports Clips, founded by Gordon Logan and his wife.
 Logan is an MIT graduate and served in the Air Force

 - Sperry Shoes, founded by Paul A. Sperry who joined the Navy Reserve then invented the world’s first boat shoe

 - RE/MAX, co-founded by Dave Liniger and his wife.
 Liniger served in the Air Force during the Vietnam War

 - Walmart, founded by the Walton brothers, Sam and Bud, who served in the Army and Navy respectively

 - GoDaddy, founded by Bob Parson who served in Marine Corps in during the Vietnam War